Destiny (singer): 2019–2020: X Factor Malta

 In 2019, Chukunyere appeared in the Eurovision Song Contest 2019 in Tel Aviv, Israel as a backing singer for the Maltese entrant's, Michela Pace, song "Chameleon".
 The song qualified for the final, finishing in 14th place with 107 points.

 In 2019, Chukunyere was revealed to be taking part in the second season of X Factor Malta.
 She was placed in the Girls category, mentored by Ira Losco, and advanced to the live shows.
 On 8 February 2020, she won the competition.

 2020–2021: Eurovision Song Contest

 Due to her X Factor Malta win, Chukunyere was to represent Malta in the Eurovision Song Contest 2020, taking place in Rotterdam, Netherlands.
 Her entry song, "All of My Love", was released on 9 March 2020.
 However, on 18 March, the event was cancelled due to the COVID-19 pandemic.
 On 16 May 2020, it was confirmed that Chukunyere would represent Malta at the 2021 contest with the song "Je me casse".
 Her 2021 entry was released on 15 March 2021 on the official YouTube channel of the Eurovision Song Contest.
 "Je me casse" was released on all major streaming services on 22 March 2021.
-She placed seventh in the final with 255 points.
+She placed seventh in the final with 255 points, receiving 208 points from the juries and 47 points from the public.

-2022–Present: The Voice Kids Malta
+2022–present: The Voice Kids Malta

-On July 15, 2022, it was announced that Chukunyere will be featured as a Coach on the first season of The Voice Kids Malta.
+On 15 July 2022, it was announced that Chukunyere would be featured as a coach on the first season of The Voice Kids Malta.

+On 15 May 2025, she performed alongside Gjon's Tears, Samira Efendi and The Roop during an interval act of the second semi-final of the Eurovision Song Contest 2025 dedicated to songs of the 2020 contest that couldn't be performed due to the contest's cancellation.

+In the latter half of 2025, Destiny returned for the second season of The Voice Kids Malta as a coach; her artist Eliza Borg won the final on 18 October 2025, making Destiny the winning coach.